Skip to main content

 What does xeriscape installation cost in Las Vegas?

-Xeriscape conversion cost varies widely based on design complexity, plant selection, hardscape, and irrigation.
-Typical residential projects range from roughly $8 to $25 per square foot installed; the SNWA Cash for Grass rebate offsets a significant portion of that.
-Final pricing is confirmed by your designer after the on-site assessment — the consultation request line itself does not quote project pricing.
+Xeriscape conversion cost varies widely based on design complexity, plant selection, hardscape ratio, irrigation scope, and site conditions.
+The Cash for Grass rebate can materially offset qualifying project cost, but final economics depend on property type, square footage, water provider, design complexity, plant selection, irrigation scope, hardscape, and whether add-on incentives apply.
+Final pricing is confirmed by your assigned provider after the on-site assessment — the consultation request line itself does not quote project pricing.

 Is xeriscape just rocks and gravel?

 No. Modern xeriscape design includes drought-tolerant trees, flowering plants, ornamental grasses, hardscape, and thoughtful site design.
-The “rock yard” association comes from older, lower-quality turf-removal projects done before today's design standards matured.
+The “rock yard” association comes from older, lower-quality turf-removal projects.
+SNWA program conditions for residential conversions generally call for at least 50% living plant cover at maturity.
 A well-designed Las Vegas xeriscape can be lush, colorful, and high-curb-appeal while using a fraction of the water of conventional turf.

 How long does a residential xeriscape project take?

-Most single-family residential conversions complete in 1–3 weeks depending on project scope, weather, plant availability, and SNWA rebate inspection scheduling.
-Larger HOA and commercial projects can take 4–12 weeks, especially when phased across multiple common areas or coordinated with board-approval cycles.
+Most single-family residential conversions complete in 1–3 weeks of active work depending on project scope, weather, plant availability, and inspection scheduling.
+Larger HOA and commercial projects can take 4–12 weeks of active work, especially when phased across multiple common areas or coordinated with board-approval cycles.
+SNWA also requires projects to complete within program timelines after pre-conversion inspection.

 Can my HOA convert common-area turf to xeriscape?